mpous/Master-IoT-UPC-Arduino-Sigfox-thethingsiO/README.md

+# Sigfox MKRFox1200 sending temperature to thethings.iO

-This is the code needed during the session made by Marc Pous (me) at the Master of the Internet of Things at UPC, the 4th of March 2019 from 18.30 until 21.30.
+This is the code needed during the session made by Marc Pous (me) at the Master of the Internet of Things at UPC.

+This code has been used the 4th of March 2019 and the 4th of May 2021.

-Equipment needed:
+## Equipment needed

 * Arduino MKRFox 1200
 * Sigfox License